KathrynShea/movie_saga/README.md

 > NOTE: Start by taking inventory of the existing code.
 Part of the work for setting up sagas has been done for you.

-### Project Page
+### Carousel

+** DO NOT USE ANY PREBUILT CAROUSEL NOR CAROUSEL-ISH THING ** You can build this!
+Other components from Material-UI are fine.

-- [ ] Client side route that displays projects that are stored in the database
+- [ ] Client side route that displays a single image at a time, using data from database.
-- [ ] Each project should conditionally render a name, description, thumbnail, website, date complete and a tag.
-Many of the fields are optional, only show properties that aren't null.
-- [ ] Include a link to GitHub that opens in a new window
-- [ ] Add your name at the top of the page
+- [ ] Each image should have an ability to cycle through to the next/previous image.
+- [ ] With each image, users should be able to assign tags to the current image and save in the database.
+For base mode, duplicate tags are fine.
 - [ ] Use Sagas for API requests to your server
+- [ ]

 ### Admin Page